 Please note, pitching to Journo Resources has been suspended until further notice, in light of the financial impact of COVID-19.
 We will aim to re-open our pitching window as soon as we can.
 The information below will be left live for reference.

 What would you want to tell your past self about your career in journalism?
 Do you think there are gaps in advice available for reporters?
 Can you get under the skin of an issue journalists are talking about?

-We know we don’t know everything, so Journo Resources is looking for new writers with new ideas to contribute to our long-form advice section.
+We know we don’t know everything, and we’d never pretend to – it’s why Journo Resources is always looking for new writers with new ideas to contribute to our long-form advice section.

 Cool!
 What Kind Of Stuff Are You Looking For?

 If you take a look at the pieces on our current advice section, you’ll get an idea for the type of stuff we’re looking for.

 In short, we produce long-form content which is practical and full of advice – basically, the person who reads it should feel they’ve taken something away by the end.
 Normally this is about 1,000-1,500 words.
 We’re looking for original ideas that broadly fall into one of three categories: